8rogrammer/SnakeJavaFX/meta/DEADLINE.md

 ## Part 1: App Description

+    The game that I decided to build was snake.
+The main controls on the game are the different arrows on the keyboard and the spacebar to restart the game.
 > Please provide a firendly description of your app, including the app
 > category that you chose, and the primary functions available to users
 > of the app.